 A real solution would be something like a new clean energy source that is as good or better at producing energy relative to cost as fossil fuels.
 Such a solution would be naturally and voluntarily accepted.
 Another solution would be some sort of cheap, efficient air scrubber that removes CO2 from the atmosphere.

 All energy has to come from somewhere and when that energy is used the result is overall higher entropy.
 Even the sun's energy production produces entropy that pushes the sun ever closer to its inevitable death.
 It's easy to miscalculate just how clean any energy source is relative to any other energy.
 Because all energy use results in entropy.
 Entropy is often the same as pollution in the realm of energy production.
-Get rid of CO2 entropy and you better make sure the replacement entropy is less problematic and doesn't still result in CO2.
+Get rid of CO2 entropy and you better make sure the replacement entropy is less problematic and doesn't still result in CO2 or other worth greenhouse gases like SF6.
 Prices of things tend to represent the cost of energy input.
 If you move to an energy source that is 50% less polluting but it costs twice as much, then the amount of energy required to purchase that energy doubles.
 A doubled price leads to more energy consumption to pay for that extra cost and the net pollution ends up the same.
 The only difference would perhaps be in the type of pollution/entropy.
 Energy is tricky stuff and few people seem to appreciate the zero-sum game aspects of energy.
 Germany's failing attempt to go green on energy has been an example of this.
 Those who wait for technology and cost to catch up before going green will likely be big relative winners.
 A whole lot of polluting energy can be spent trying to go green in the wrong way.